ksqlDB, Stream Processing, Apache Kafka, Real-Time Analytics, SQL, Event Streaming

 For example, a stream of user login events becomes a table showing the last login time for each user.
 This distinction between event log (stream) and current state (table) is crucial for modeling real-world data flows.

 Materialized views provide queryable state.
-When you create a table with aggregations, ksqlDB maintains the aggregated results in memory and on disk, allowing you to query the current state at any time.
-This eliminates the need for separate caching layers or batch processing jobs.
+When you create a table with aggregations, ksqlDB maintains the aggregated results in memory and on disk, allowing you to query the current state at any time using pull queries.
+This eliminates the need for separate caching layers or batch processing jobs, enabling ksqlDB to serve as both a stream processor and a queryable database.

 Key Features and Capabilities